 Locked Reserve: Locked reserve consists of audio/visual items, software, CLE recordings and similar material.
 Locked items are located behind the Circulation Desk and may only be borrowed for a limited time.
 Course reserve and professor files may be borrowed for 2 hours at a time.
 Audio/visual and software reserve items circulate for 24 hours.

-Reserve Library: The Reserve Library is located on the second floor, in room 280 JRCB (near Circulation).
-The Reserve Library consists of high-use monographs (texts, outlines, restatements, etc.), six months worth of newspapers, along with the current Utah law collection — including copies of the state code, and the codes for various Utah cities.
-The Biblical Law and Benson Collections are also located in the Reserve Library.
+Reserve Room: The Reserve Room is located on the second floor, in room 280 JRCB (near Circulation).
+The Reserve Room consists of high-use monographs (texts, outlines, restatements, etc.), six months worth of newspapers, along with the current Utah law collection — including copies of the state code, and the codes for various Utah cities.
+The Biblical Law and Benson Collections are also located in the Reserve Room.